 Throughout his life, Julian Reid has always found deep joy in playing piano.
 Hailing from Chicago, Julian spent most of his childhood studying classical and jazz piano at Merit School of Music’s Conservatory and playing piano around the city.
 He has served in various music ministries at churches, including service as musical director for choirs and praise teams.
 He has toured with various musical acts around the world, including a duo show entitled Joker & King with the magician Kenta Koga.
 He is a member of the jazz group The JuJu Exchange with Nico Segal (formerly Donnie Trumpet), his brother Everett Reid, and Lane Beckstrom, which just released their first album, Exchange.
 Julian is equally interested in theological studies.
 After having completed his undergrad studies in philosophy at Yale University, now Julian is pursuing a Master of Divinity degree at Candler School of Theology at Emory University.
 He and his wife reside in Atlanta.
-His Twitter is @julianreid17.
+You can follow him on Twitter and Instagram at @julianreid17 and The JuJu Exchange at @thejujuexchange.

 For as long as I can remember, I have been immersed in both the Christian church and in musical study.
 My training as a Christian minister has broadened my ability to see God at work in the world.
 It’s expanded my view of how people seek God in all kinds of settings, including music.
 Being a musician has given me the ability to connect with all kinds of people who may never darken a church door, yet are still interested in pursuing those questions of spirituality in their own way.
 Becoming a part of The JuJu Exchange, a jazz band I joined in 2016, has been a wonderful way to discover the deep communion between these loves.
 It’s the first time I’ve thought extensively about how they inform each other in my life, work, and worship, even though The JuJu Exchange stands as only the most recent chapter in a long story of making music and thinking about God.